basilkelly/nc-news/README.md

 npm install pg
 npm install husky

-# seeding the local database
+# Seeding the Local Database
 To seed the database run the following command in the terminal:

 npm seed

-# running tests
+# Running Tests
 To run the tests run the following command in the terminal:

 npm test

-# Creating Environments variables
+# Creating Environments Variables
 Two .env files must be created. one for the test database and the other for the development database.

 These should be named ".env.test" for the test environment file and ".env.development" for the development environment file (without the quotation marks).